streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 #### Will my rewards automatically be sent to my wallet?
 No, you will need to periodically check and claim your uncollected earnings from the Operator(s) that you have staked/delegated on.

+#### How does the auto collect earnings work?
+Nodes work on a collection trigger which is based on how much value there is to collect.
+The limit to decide whether the earnings are collected upon checking is configurable, and this is defined relative to the limit.
+The default is halfway to the limit, meaning that uncollected earnings are collected when they equal at least 2.5% of Operator stake.
+If nodes are running and have enough `MATIC` to pay for gas, then the 5% uncollected limit should not be exceeded.

+These check runs every hour by default.

 #### Does staking mean holding tokens on a beneficiary address?
 You'll be staking into a smart contract rather than holding tokens on a beneficiary address.
 The Operator Contract is synonymous to your beneficiary address.